MooersLab/latextips/README.md

 ```

 Magit is the Emacs package that enables running git from inside Emacs.
-The magit hydra came from this emacs.stackexchange [post](https://emacs.stackexchange.com/questions/21597/using-magit-for-the-most-basic-add-commit-push).
+The magit hydra came from this post on Emacs stackexchange [post](https://emacs.stackexchange.com/questions/21597/using-magit-for-the-most-basic-add-commit-push).
 I have pasted it below for completeness.
 Hydras display a temporary menu to guide your selection of commands.
 I regret not learning about them sooner.